-The first settlements in the territory of the Republic of Tatarstan date back to the Palaeolithic period (about 100,000 years ago).
-The first state – the Volga-Kama Bulgaria – was set up at the end of the 9th – beginning of the 10th centuries it was the first feudal state in north-eastern Europe.
+The first settlements in history on the territory of the Republic of Tatarstan date back to the Palaeolithic period – about 100,000 years ago.
+The first state – the Volga-Kama Bulgaria – was set up at the end of the 9th – beginning of the 10th centuries.
+It was the first feudal state in north-eastern Europe.
 In 922 Islam was accepted as a state religion.
-The Bulgar mosques and madrasah (Muslim cleric schools) spread knowledge and culture in the neighbouring regions.
-In the 13th century, the territory of the Volga-Kama Bulgaria was annexed to the Empire of Genghis-Khan and then became a part of the powerful Zolotaya Orda (Golden Horde) State.
+The Bulgar mosques and madrasah – Muslim cleric schools – spread knowledge and culture in the neighbouring regions.
+In the 13th century the territory of the Volga-Kama Bulgaria was annexed to the Empire of Genghis-Khan.
+And then it became a part of the powerful Zolotaya Orda (Golden Horde) State.

 The collapse of the Golden Horde in the thirties-forties of the 14th century resulted in the formation of a number of new states including the Kazan Khanate (1445).
 Kazan became the capital of the newly formed state.
 The Kazan Khanate ceased its existence in October 1552, after a two-month siege when troops of Ivan IV (the Terrible), numbering 150,000 people, conquered Kazan.
 A few decennia after a path-breaking step on the way to the restoration of the statehood of the Tatar people was the declaration of the Tatar Autonomous Soviet Socialist Republic in 1920.